-You should read this pricing supplement together with the prospectus dated September 7, 2018, as supplemented by the prospectus supplement dated September 7, 2018 and the product prospectus supplement dated October 18, 2018, relating to our Senior Global Medium-Term Notes, Series H, of which these Notes are a part.
+You should read this pricing supplement together with the prospectus dated September 7, 2018, as supplemented by the prospectus supplement dated September 7, 2018 and the product prospectus supplement dated September 7, 2018, relating to our Senior Global Medium-Term Notes, Series H, of which these Notes are a part.
 Capitalized terms used but not defined in this pricing supplement will have the meanings given to them in the product prospectus supplement.
 In the event of any conflict, this pricing supplement will control.
 The Notes vary from the terms described in the product prospectus supplement in several important ways.
-In particular, please note that you may receive shares of the Reference Asset at maturity.
 You should read this pricing supplement carefully.

 This pricing supplement, together with the documents listed below, contains the terms of the Notes and supersedes all prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, brochures or other educational materials of ours.
-You should carefully consider, among other things, the matters set forth in "Risk Factors" in the prospectus supplement and in the product prospectus supplement, as the Notes involve risks not associated with conventional debt securities.
+You should carefully consider, among other things, the matters set forth in "Risk Factors" in the prospectus supplement dated September 7, 2018 and "Additional Risk Factors Specific to the Notes" in the product prospectus supplement dated September 7, 2018, as the Notes involve risks not associated with conventional debt securities.
 We urge you to consult your investment, legal, tax, accounting and other advisors before you invest in the Notes.
-You may access these documents on the SEC website at www.sec.gov as follows (or if that address has changed, by reviewing our filings for the relevant date on the SEC website):
+You may access these documents on the Securities and Exchange Commission (the "SEC") website at www.sec.gov as follows (or if that address has changed, by reviewing our filings for the relevant date on the SEC website):